Southwest Airlines: Employment

 Southwest has never furloughed an employee.
 As a result of the COVID-19 pandemic, the company launched voluntary separation and extended time-off programs in 2020, and around 16,900 employees volunteered to take an early retirement or long-term leave.
 Roughly 24% were pilots and 33% were flight attendants.
 In late 2020, the airline issued some WARN Act notices and announced incipient pay cuts for many employees in response to pandemic impacts, but these measures were rescinded after the Consolidated Appropriations Act, 2021 was enacted on December 27, 2020, providing additional financial aid to US airlines.

+The latest five year labor contract for Southwest Airlines pilots was approved in January 2024.